Skip to content

 Overview

-AMI layouts are modular by design, enabling easy access and development for multiple users on the same dashboard.
-We generally recommend for most enterprises that you have the following:
+3forge layouts are modular by design, enabling easy access and development for multiple users on the same dashboard.
+We recommend for most enterprises that you have the following:

 It is typically best practice to have all of these environments, but depending on your use case, you may find dev and prod sufficient.
 We generally do not recommend having any less than both prod and dev to avoid potential dependency issues during upgrades, especially for live production settings.